OSSOS finds an Exponential Cutoff in the Size Distribution of the Cold Classical Kuiper belt: An exponentially tapered distribution.

 A tapered power-law form appears to be emerging as a preferred functional form for planetesimal mass distributions.
 Disk instability mechanisms, and the streaming instability (SI) process in particular, have recently become highly favored solutions to overcoming various physical barriers in planetesimal formation \citep[e.g.,][]{1972epcf.book.....S,2007Natur.448.1022J,2019PASP..131g2001L} and enable planetesimal formation to proceed more rapidly at lower surface densities, like those in the primordial cold Kuiper belt.
 Independent groups have investigated the initial mass function of planetesimals resulting from the SI \citep{2015SciA....1E0109J,2016ApJ...822...55S,2017A&A...597A..69S,2019ApJ...883..192A,2019ApJ...885...69L,2020A&A...638A..88L,2021MNRAS.500..520R}.
 Due to limitation in the simulated mass resolution, the low-mass end of the mass function that emerges from SI models is not strongly constrained.
 The existing works, however, exhibit similar-shaped mass distributions that a power-law can roughly approximate at the small mass end but require a rather sharp, exponential, cut-off at the large mass end.
 Several functional forms to fit the mass distributions have been proposed.
 We select the exponentially tapered (\citet{2017A&A...597A..69S} or variably tapered, \citet{2019ApJ...885...69L}) power-law form.
 According to Bayes criterion these forms provide better matches to the SI outcomes than simpler, single parameter functions \citep{2017A&A...597A..69S,2019ApJ...885...69L}.

 The exponentially tapered power-law mass distribution \citep{2017A&A...597A..69S} can be transformed into an $H_r$ distribution assuming a constant albedo and density, and spherical shape:

-where $N$ will be the total population number and $A$ and $B$ are normalization and scale values and $\alpha_{SI}$ is the asymptotic slope at large $H$ and $\beta_{SI}$ is the strength of the exponential tapering.
-The $\alpha$ in single exponential luminosity function, $N(<H_r) = 10^{\alpha(H_r-H_o)}$, is given by $\alpha = \frac{3}{5}\alpha_{SI}$ and can be seen as related to the faint/small object exponent when considering multi-component exponential distributions.
+\explain{equation form re-expressed to be more intuitively understandable.} where $N$ will be the total population number and $H_o$ is a normalization, $\alpha_{SI}$ is the asymptotic slope at large $H_r$, $\beta_{SI}$ is the strength of the exponential tapering and $H_B$ is the $H_r$ value at which the exponential taper begins to dominate.
+The $\alpha$ in the single exponential $H_r$ distribution, $N(<H_r) = 10^{\alpha(H_r-H_o)}$, is given by $\alpha = \frac{3}{5}\alpha_{SI}$ and can be seen as related to the faint/small object exponent when considering multi-component exponential distributions.